Short trip to the Napa Valley wine country, and Big Sur.

 What would you have changed?

-to have more time to spend in each destination
+I would have liked to spend more time to spend in each location.

 How was the food?